lilamr/catatan/belajar python django/clean code.md

 “Good code doesn’t just work.
 It’s simple, modular, testable, maintainable, thoughtful.”
 (Lyman, p.
 41)

+“A good question to ask yourself when writing code is: will this be easy to delete when we don’t need it any more?
+If it’s deeply nested, copied-and-pasted all over the place, dependent on various levels of state and lines of code throughout the program, and otherwise confusing, people will be unable to understand its purpose and impact and they’ll be uncomfortable deleting it.
+But if it’s immediately clear how it’s used and what other code it interacts with, people will be able to delete it confidently when its usefulness runs out.”
+(Lyman, p.
+50)

 **Naming things**
 “An important part of this is well-named variables, classes, files, and methods.
 When naming something, it’s far more important to be descriptive than brief” (Lyman, p.
 42)
 “It’s useful to be able to know what something is immediately, right when you look at it, even if you haven’t read the rest of the file or project.”
 (Lyman, p.
 42)